googleapis/java-spanner/session-and-channel-pool-configuration.md

 indefinitely and your application will be blocked.

 #### Common Root Causes
-The most common reason for a session leak is that a transaction was started by the application but never committed or rolled back.
-What you should do is simply call commit on the transaction at the end of your transaction code.
-Spanner has two types of transactions, read only and read-write transactions.
-When we perform a read in a read-write transaction we still need to commit it.
+The most common reason for session leaks in the Java client library are:
+1. Not closing a `ResultSet` that is returned by `executeQuery`.
+Always put `ResultSet` objects in a try-with-resources block, or take other measures to ensure that the `ResultSet` is always closed.
+2. Not closing a `ReadOnlyTransaction` when you no longer need it.
+Always put `ReadOnlyTransaction` objects in a try-with-resources block, or take other measures to ensure that the `ReadOnlyTransaction` is always closed.
+3. Not closing a `TransactionManager` when you no longer need it.
+Always put `TransactionManager` objects in a try-with-resources block, or take other measures to ensure that the `TransactionManager` is always closed.

 As shown in the example below, the `try-with-resources` block releases the session after it is complete.
 If you don't use `try-with-resources` block, unless you explicitly call the `close()` method on all resources